Category Archives: Pedagogy

 There are also affective or branding considerations.
 A serif font like Times might be selected for an article on Renaissance literature because of its associations with academia and the humanities, while a sans-serif font like Arial or Helvetica might be chosen for a scientific journal.
 Choices like these influence how a message is perceived and evaluated, and for skilled Web design Twickenham designers they are intentional decisions.

 Where things get more complicated is in online learning.
 While it’s generally accepted that ease of reading is a highly desirable goal in most web based applications, it turns out that this is not necessarily so for online learning, where the goal is to comprehend and retain knowledge.
 Research in 2010 by Princeton University psychologist Daniel Oppenheimer and reported in The Economist demonstrated that learning retention was improved by making text harder to read.
 In other words, choosing fonts that slow down a reader should aid in their retention of difficult material.
+To achieve better website design and functionality, it is advised to work with experts in memphis web design and development.

 There’s also research on the effect of typefaces on perceived truthfulness or authority of information.
 Errol Morris reported in a two-part New York Times series on the results of a study designed to test whether certain typefaces influence the credulity of information.
 He argues that the form of writing can’t be separated from its content, and that the selection of a typeface has a direct impact on the believability of information.
 His study demonstrates that this effect exists and is statistically significant.